cbrenton/dotfiles/README.md

     cd ~/.dotfiles && ./fresh.sh
     ```

-5. Start `Herd.app` and run its install process
-6. After mackup is synced with your cloud storage, restore preferences by running `mackup restore`
-7. Restart your computer to finalize the process
+5. Restart your computer to finalize the process

 Your Mac is now ready to use!